-- It provides students with the academic and technical skills they need to succeed in college and in all types of high-skill, high-paying and in-demand careers.
+- CTE provides students with both the academic and technical skills needed to succeed in college and all types of high-skill, well-paying, and in-demand careers.

-- It incorporates partnerships with colleges and universities, as well as employers, to help students find clear pathways to success.
+- Programs incorporate partnerships with colleges and universities, as well as employers, to put students on clear pathways to career success.

-- And they have a head start on success, thanks to college credits and industry credentials earned through their CTE programs.
+- Students get a head start with college credits and industry credentials earned through their programs.

-- Our high school students are generally more engaged, perform better, and graduate at higher levels than other students because they understand how what they are learning relates to their career goals.
+- CTE connects learning to career goals, which positively affects student performance: CTE students are generally more engaged, perform better, and graduate at higher levels than other students.

-- More than 75 percent of county vocational-technical high school graduates go on to college or further technical training.
+- CTE often ignites students’ desire to continue learning: More than 70 percent of county vocational-technical high school graduates go on to college or further technical training.

-CTE addresses the needs of businesses by closing the skills gap.
+CTE addresses business needs by closing the skills gap.

-- And it builds a strong pipeline of well-prepared young people to meet future workforce needs in STEM, health sciences, digital media, and various trade and service careers.
+- CTE builds a strong pipeline of well-prepared young people to meet future workforce needs in STEM, health sciences, digital media, and various trade and service careers.